MazdakE/ME_blog/_posts/2021-10-04-My-Ninth-Blog.markdown

 # Code

-This section will only cover the logging code, the rest of the code is explianed in [Lecture 6](https://mazdake.github.io/ME_blog/jekyll/update/2021/09/24/My-Sixth-Blog.html).
+This section will only cover the logging code, the rest of the code is explained in [Lecture 6](https://mazdake.github.io/ME_blog/jekyll/update/2021/09/24/My-Sixth-Blog.html).

 ##### Startup.cs
 To enable using server-side telemetry we first add the service provider and insert our intrument key to be retrieved from Configuration.
 We also add a singleton of Log.Logger so that we can use Serilog.
 See image below.